jmalk/seven-segment-display/README.md

     - Dictionary of characters.
   - Pass those characters into a function to collect the top row, then the middle, then the bottom, and group them together appropriately with newlines.
 - Output result of conversion

+### Part Two: Clock

+Requirements: Instead of taking a number as an argument make it render the current time and get it to update at least every second.

+- Don’t let the console fill up, have it update in place by clearing it
+- Format hh:mm:ss (yes the colons need to be included.)